Drone Has No Control Surfaces

 Key Takeaways:

-• BAE Systems and the University of Manchester have successfully flown the MAGMA drone, which uses blown air instead of traditional movable control surfaces for flight control.
+• BAE Systems and the University of Manchester have successfully flown the MAGMA drone, an aircraft that operates without any movable control surfaces.

 See a mistake?
 Contact us.